“It’s only by becoming familiar with poisons that you can make the best antidotes.”

 Make your Own Flower Potion Blends

 This article has given you a launching area.
-Take what you learned from the various recipes and their magical correspondences then try whipping up some flower power of your own.
-Make sure to write down the recipes if it’s something you like and has a positive manifestation of your goal.
+Take what you learned from the various recipes and their magical correspondences, then try whipping up some flower power and magickal potions of your own.
+Make sure to write down the recipes if it is something you like and has a positive manifestation of your goal.

 – Cheers! –